-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 200 words.
-Illustrations in the way of direct quotes and cited examples from the primary source must be included; no sources other than the textbook can be used, with the exception of Discussion Board Forum 4 which requires at least 4 academic sources.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
+Each thread must be at least 300 words.
+Illustrations in the way of direct quotes and cited examples from the primary source must be included; no sources other than the textbook can be used, with the exception of Discussion: Research Paper Thesis and Sources which requires at least 4 academic sources.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words (CLO: A, B, C, D; FSLO: CT 1, 2, 3, 4, 5).

 The student will write an essay in the format of his/her chosen program (current MLA, APA, or Turabian format).
 The essay must be 750–1,000 words and be based on 1 or more literary works from the course’s literature reading.
 The student is required to cite the Pearson textbook in a Works Cited/References/Bibliography page.
 Illustrations in the way of direct quotes and cited examples from the primary source must be included; no sources other than the textbook can be used.
 The student will benefit from reading through the optional Harris textbook before completing the assignment.
-The essay must be submitted through a SafeAssign link in Blackboard.
+(CLO: A, C, D; FSLO: CT 1, 2, 3).

 The student will write a Research Paper in the format of his/her chosen program (current MLA, APA, or Turabian format).
 The paper must be 1,200–1,500 words and be based on 2 or more literary works from the course’s literature reading.
 The student is required to cite at least 4 secondary sources in addition to the Pearson textbook.
 The student must cite his/her primary textbook and any scholarly sources in a Works Cited/References/Bibliography page.
-The paper must be submitted through a SafeAssign link in Blackboard.
+(CLO: A, B, D: FSLO: CT 1, 2, 4, 5).

 Each quiz (Quiz: The Restoration and 18th Century, Quiz: Romanticism, Quiz: Victorianism, and Quiz: Modernism and Beyond) will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 1-hour time limit.
-Each quiz will cover the information studied throughout the specified modules/weeks, including the presentations and readings.
+Each quiz will cover the information studied throughout the specified Module: Week(s), including the presentations and readings.
 Quotations from important works may also be included (CLO: A, B, C, D; FSLO: CT 1).